|Academics||University Research||University Outreach||Diversity||Institutional Research and Assessment|

 An inquiry is designed to separate allegations deserving of further investigation from frivolous, unjustified, or clearly mistaken allegations.
 Factual information is gathered and expeditiously reviewed to determine if an investigation of the charge is warranted.

-The Associate Provost and Vice President for Research shall appoint an Inquiry Committee of no less than three (3) persons.
+The Vice President for Research shall appoint an Inquiry Committee of no less than three (3) persons.
 The Committee shall consist of senior tenured faculty who are without conflict of interest, hold no appointment in the department(s) of either the complainant(s) or the respondent(s), and have appropriate expertise for evaluating the information relevant to the case.
-In the event of conflict of interest or need to acquire appropriate expertise, the Associate Provost and Vice President for Research may go outside the University to select one or more Committee members.
+In the event of conflict of interest or need to acquire appropriate expertise, the Vice President for Research may go outside the University to select one or more Committee members.
 Every effort shall be made to appoint a Committee of Inquiry within fifteen (15) days, but the Committee must be appointed within thirty (30) days from the receipt of the allegation.

 The inquiry phase, including preparation of the written Report of Inquiry, shall be completed within sixty (60) calendar days of its initiation unless circumstances clearly warrant a longer period.
-In such circumstances, the Committee shall advise the Associate Provost and Vice President for Research who shall notify all relevant parties.
+In such circumstances, the Committee shall advise the Vice President for Research who shall notify all relevant parties.
 The Report of Inquiry shall include documentation for justifying an extension of the 60-day period.

 Records and proceedings of the inquiry are confidential and are to be passed on to a Committee of Investigation if an investigation is initiated.
 In any case, the records should be kept secure, and if no misconduct is found, records should be destroyed three (3) years after completion of an inquiry.
 Making the records public without authorization is grounds for a charge of misconduct.

-The Associate Provost and Vice President for Research is responsible for notifying respondent(s) in writing of the allegations and of the proposed membership of the Committee of Inquiry for the purpose of identifying in advance any real or potential conflict of interest.
+The Vice President for Research is responsible for notifying respondent(s) in writing of the allegations and of the proposed membership of the Committee of Inquiry for the purpose of identifying in advance any real or potential conflict of interest.
 As the inquiry is informal and intended to be expeditious, principals are expected to speak for themselves.
 All individuals may have the assistance of legal counsel and shall have the opportunity to present evidence and to call witnesses.

 The completion of an inquiry is marked by a determination of whether or not an investigation is warranted.
 The Committee's recommendation to proceed to an investigation shall be based on demonstrated probable cause for each allegation.
 The Committee shall prepare a written Report of Inquiry that states what evidence was reviewed, summarizes relevant interviews, and includes the findings and recommendations of the inquiry.
-The Report of Inquiry shall be submitted to the Associate Provost and Vice President for Research who shall be responsible for notifying the respondent(s) and complainant(s) of the outcome within ten (10) working days.
+The Report of Inquiry shall be submitted to the Vice President for Research who shall be responsible for notifying the respondent(s) and complainant(s) of the outcome within ten (10) working days.

 The respondent(s) shall be given a copy of the Report of Inquiry and the opportunity to comment in writing upon the findings and the recommendations.
 If the respondent(s) chooses to comment, such comments shall be forwarded as soon as possible but must be forwarded within ten (10) working days.
 The respondent(s)' comments shall be made a part of the record.